-- vrdp on off lets you enable or disable the built-in VRDP server. - vrdpport default|<ports> changes the port or a range of ports that the VRDP server can bind to; "default" or "0" means port 3389, the standard port for RDP.
-For details, see the description for the --vrdpport option in chapter 8.7.3, Serial port, audio, clipboard, VRDP and USB settings, page 121. - setvideomodehint requests that the guest system change to a particular video mode.
+- usbattach and usbdettach make host USB devices visible to the virtual machine on the fly, without the need for creating filters first.
+The USB devices can be specified by UUID (unique identifier) or by address on the host system. - You can use VBoxManage list usbhost to locate this information. - vrdp on off lets you enable or disable the built-in VRDP server. - vrdpport default|<ports> changes the port or a range of ports that the VRDP server can bind to; "default" or "0" means port 3389, the standard port for RDP.
+For details, see the description for the --vrdpport option in chapter 8.7.3, Serial port, audio, clipboard, VRDP and USB settings, page 137. - setvideomodehint requests that the guest system change to a particular video mode.
 This requires that the Guest Additions be installed, and will not work for all guest systems. - The setcredentials operation is used for remote logons in Windows guests.
-For details, please refer to chapter 9.3.1, Automated Windows guest logons, page 144.
+For details, please refer to chapter 9.3, Automated guest logons, page 163. - The guestmemoryballoon operation changes the size of the guest memory balloon, that is, memory allocated by the VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for re-use by other virtual machines.
+This must be specified in megabytes.
+For details, see chapter 4.8, Memory ballooning, page 84.